 Inside the Student Union, there is Outtakes, the on-campus convenience store, where you can grab a snack.
 Starbucks is about a 5-minute walk from the Union.

 What to Bring

-Your student will want to bring comfortable clothes, a pillow, sheets, a bath towel, shower shoes and blanket, a jacket or sweater and, of course, their toiletries.
+Your student will want to bring comfortable clothes, a pillow, sheets, a bath towel, shower shoes and a blanket, a jacket or sweater and, of course, their toiletries.
 Many of the girls bring duffles to hold all of their belongings.
 I remember getting my daughters a Vera Bradley duffle because that’s what college girls use.
 They still use it to this day for weekend trips or trips home when they do not need to bring a suitcase.

 For incoming freshman, FAU holds a mandatory orientation starting in June and going through August.
 The typical FAU orientation lasts for about 2 days (there are some exceptions).
 FAU freshman orientation costs $104 for a student; this fee includes breakfast, lunch, and dinner.
 If you would like to attend with your child, there is an additional $70 fee.